appsmithorg/appsmith-docs/website/docs/getting-started/start-building.md

 ## Deploy and share app

-1. Click the **Deploy** button on the top right of the Appsmith editor to deploy the app and test it as an end user.
+1. Click the **Deploy** button on the top right of the Appsmith editor to deploy the app and test it in the *View* mode.
 2. Click the **Share** button on the top right of the Appsmith editor.
     * Enter the email address of the user.
     * Select an appropriate role for the user from the **Select a role** list.